-Michal Ajvaz’s books have been published in twenty-one languages: English, German, French, Japanese, Italian, Swedish, Norwegian, Dutch, Russian, Polish, Hungarian, Slovenian, Serbian, Croatian, Bulgarian, Arabic, Turkish, Albanian, Macedonian, Korean and Lithuanian, rights have been sold also to India (Tamil language), Armenia a Greece.
+Michal Ajvaz’s books have been published in twenty-three languages: English, German, French, Japanese, Italian, Swedish, Norwegian, Dutch, Russian, Polish, Hungarian, Slovenian, Serbian, Croatian, Bulgarian, Arabic, Turkish, Albanian, Macedonian, Korean, Lithuanian, Tamil and Armenian, rights have been sold also to Greece and Iran.

 The author received Jaroslav Seifert Prize (2005) for his novel Empty Streets / Prázdné ulice and his novel The Luxembourgh Gardens / Lucemburská zahrada was awarded with the main prize Magnesia Litera - Book of the Year (2012).
 In 2020 Michal Ajvaz received the State Prize for Literature for his outstanding body of work.

 the English translation of the novel The Other City / Druhé město: Amazon.com Editor's Top 10 Science Fiction/Fantasy Book of 2009, selected as one of the best books of 2009 by Time Out New York, selected as one of the best books of 2009 by Locus Magazine;